schleichardt/Play-2-App/Notes.md

 * use the sbt console with the command `run` to start the play server
 * after renaming or moving a controller class the routes have to be adjusted manually and the task `clean` must be called
+* external dependencies have to be configured manually?

 # Typical mistakes and errors